pyccel/pyccel/tutorial/header-files.md

 , It will then create the executable file `openmp`

 ## Picklizing header files
+Parsing a large Pyccel header file with hundreds of function declarations may require a significant amount of time, therefore it is important that this process is only done once when pyccelizing multiple Python source files in a large project.

-Pyccel uses the Python Module [pickle](https://docs.python.org/3/library/pickle.html) to cache the header files.\
+To this end, Pyccel uses the [pickle](https://docs.python.org/3/library/pickle.html) Python module to store the result of the parser to a `.pyccel` binary file, which is created in the same directory of the header file.
-When compiling a header file Pyccel will generate in the same directory a `.pyccel` file that contains the cached result of the parser,\
+Afterwards Pyccel will load the precompiled parser from the `.pyccel` file, instead of parsing the header file again.
+This results in a performance gain.

-This will accelerate the compiling process of big header files, by compiling them only once and storing the results for future compilation, Pyccel will generate a new `.pyccel` after the modification of the header file  or downloading a new Pyccel version.
+Pyccel will generate a new `.pyccel` binary if the corresponding header file was modified, or if the installed version of Pyccel does not match the one used to parse the header.